New Signers Program

 The New Signers Program (NSP) is an intensive, fast-paced, summer pre-college experience designed for newly admitted deaf and hard-of-hearing students who have little or no prior skill in American Sign Language.
 Through a variety of learning experiences such as lectures, small group activities, evening gatherings where students interact with other deaf and hard-of-hearing individuals, and completing self-reflection journals, students will learn how to use ASL to communicate in real-world conversations and situations that are likely to occur on the college campus.
 Interactive evening activities provide opportunities for students to be immersed in Deaf culture.

-The first part of NSP will be offered online, and the last week of the program will be offered in-person on the RIT campus prior to the start of your orientation.
+NSP will be offered in-person on the RIT campus prior to the start of your orientation.

 Application Form